Coontail – Ceratophyllum demersum

-Because its feathery leaves are arranged in whorls on the stem, this plant resembles a racoon’s tail.
-The fan-shaped leaves are best observed in the water.
+This plant is also known as hornwort.
+Coontail is a submersed, perennial herb.
+Two species are native to Florida.
+Having no roots, coontail is free-floating.
+It grows in sluggish waters throughout the state, and sometimes blooms year-round.
+Because its feathery leaves are arranged in whorls on the stem, this plant resembles a raccoon’s tail.
+The feathery, fan-shaped leaves of coontail are best observed in the water.
 They look feathery because each leaf is divided into many narrow segments.
-Each leaf has several small teeth on the midribs.
-These tiny teeth give the plant a rough feel when pulled through the hand.
-Coontail’s flowers are very small and rarely seen.
+The leaves also have several small teeth, which are found on the midribs.
+These tiny teeth give the plant a rough feel, when pulled through the hand.
+Coontail’s flowers are very small, and grow at the base of the leaf.
+Though rarely seen, the flowers occur annually.

 Coontail may be confused with fanwort, Cabomba caroliniana.